Mitaka

 Launch

 In planetarium mode, Mitaka shows the sky as seen from a particular location on a planet.
-When Mitaka starts up, it shows the night sky in Mitaka, Tokyo, Japan, at 8PM.
+When Mitaka starts up, it shows the night sky in Mitaka, Tokyo, Japan, at 8PM of the current day.

-Push the left mouse button while dragging your mouse across the sky to change the direction you're seeing.
+To move the view point in Mitaka, hold down the left mouse button while dragging your mouse across the sky, or using the arrow keys.
 Push the right mouse button while dragging your mouse, or use your mouse wheel, to change the viewing angle.

-Bring the cursor to the upper-right corner of the Mitaka window.
+Bring the mouse cursor to the upper-right corner of the Mitaka window.
 Buttons labeled "+" and "-" will appear.
+These buttons will disappear if you move the cursor away from the upper-right corner.

 Buttons for time handling.

 The time increment is initially set to 10 minutes.
-If you click either "+" or "-" with the right mouse button, a menu will appear that will allow you to change the time increments from 10 seconds to 100 years.
+If you click either "+" or "-" with the right mouse button, a pop-up menu will appear that will allow you to change the time increments from 1 second to 100 years.

 Pop-up menu for time handling.

-Take off from the Earth and begin exploring outer space by selecting "Landing/Take Off" from the menu bar or by pressing the mouse wheel.
+Take off from the Earth and begin exploring outer space by selecting "Landing/Take Off" - "Landing/Take Off" from the menu bar, by pressing the "S" key, or by pressing the mouse wheel.

-Once you take off, you are floating in space several kilometers above Mitaka facing the same direction as you were in planetarium mode.
+Once you take off, you are floating in space several kilometers above Mitaka, Tokyo facing the same direction as you were in planetarium mode.
+You see the dim surface of the Earth at the bottom of the window.

 Just after takeoff

 Keep zooming out until you can see the whole Earth against a background of stars.
-If the clock is set to night-time, you will see the side of the Earth that is in shadow.
+If the clock is set to night-time, you will see the night side of the Earth.

 Earth's night side

-You can bring different parts of the Earth into view by dragging the mouse with the left button down.
+You can bring different parts of the Earth into view by dragging the mouse with the left button down or using the arrow keys.
 Double clicking on any point on the Earth will move it to the center.

 Let's move to the day side of the Earth.